deepaklearner/sample_cypher/README.md

 g.
 We are reading the data in batches of 50k.

 Give me ideas for efficient design.
 Also, let me know for any cross questions, I should ask for further clarification.

+Questions:
+What should we do if the Entitlement node already exists?
+Overwrite or skip?